MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitsetcomponentid.md

 Example usage is shown below.

-TBD - Is it OK to show the SDC AXU FACTORY GUID?
-Perhaps show all zeroes or some other GUID value for the code example?
+TBD - Showing the SDC AXU FACTORY GUID in this example.
+Perhaps better to show all zeroes or some other GUID value, such as the one above for the code example?

 ```cpp
 DEFINE_GUID(SDCAXU_FACTORY_GUID,